|

 Nikes or designer jeans at $80 to $160, yet a CD of music at $18?

-buy the music, instead finding a way to have it for free.
-We "avoid" paying
+instead finding a way to have it for free.
+We "avoid" paying for it,

 To put this in perspective, the financial effect